Transparent Bitcoin Mining Data Centers in Europe: 7 Criteria for Investors 2026

 |---|---|---|---|---|---|

-| Site Verification | Villarrica, PY; named energy counterparty (ANDE/Itaipú); CH company registry | DACH region; data center locations vary by contract | Europe; site details on request | Switzerland; facility details limited | USA/global; operator network varies |
+| Site Verification | Villarrica, PY; Itaipú hydropower; CH company registry | DACH region; data center locations vary by contract | Europe; site details on request | Switzerland; facility details limited | USA/global; operator network varies |

-| Power Contract | Direct bilateral with ANDE; $0.028–0.057/kWh baseload | $0.045–0.075/kWh; contract type varies | $0.049–0.085/kWh; tier-dependent | ~$0.071/kWh; retail-adjacent | Variable; operator-dependent |
+| Power Contract | Direct supply from Itaipú; $0.028 to $0.057/kWh baseload | $0.045 to $0.075/kWh; contract type varies | $0.049 to $0.085/kWh; tier-dependent | ~$0.071/kWh; retail-adjacent | Variable; operator-dependent |

-| Energy Source | 100% hydropower (Itaipú direct) | Varies by contract | Varies by contract | Varies by contract | Varies by operator |
+| Energy Source | 100% hydropower (Itaipú) | Varies by contract | Varies by contract | Varies by contract | Varies by operator |

-| Real Uptime (normalised) | ~96% delivered, no curtailment clause, SCADA-metered | Varies by contract | Varies by contract | Varies by contract | Varies by operator |
+| Real Uptime (normalised) | ~96% delivered in 2025, no curtailment clause, SCADA-metered | Varies by contract | Varies by contract | Varies by contract | Varies by operator |

 | Legal Vehicle | Swiss AG, equity shareholding, Handelsregister entry | Hosted ASIC contract | Hosted ASIC contract | Hosted ASIC contract | Hosted ASIC contract |

-| Regulatory Coverage | FINMA framework + BaFin WIB (approved 27.5.2025) | Standard contract law | Standard contract law | Standard contract law | US-jurisdiction contract |
+| Regulatory Coverage | FINMA framework + BaFin WIB (gestattet 27.5.2025) | Standard contract law | Standard contract law | Standard contract law | US-jurisdiction contract |

 | BTC Distribution Record | Quarterly, on-chain, direct to investor wallets, since Q1 2025 | Per contract terms | Per contract terms | Per contract terms | Per contract terms |